 The Collie lab mix is no different, with the peculiar and happy face of a Labrador.
 The head looks like a Lab’s bit the ears are a shorter and more pointed nose.

-The ears are similar to a Lab’s, they are just a bit shorter, and this can be said of the body too.
-The Border Collie lab mix will have a muzzle that is thinner and more tapered at the front.
+The ears are similar to a Lab’s; they are slightly shorter, which can be said of the body.
+The Border Collie Lab mix will have a muzzle that is thinner and more tapered at the front.

-Size: Border collie lab mix is a medium to large sized dog grows up to 15-17 inches tall at the shoulder and weighs between 35-65 pounds.
+Borador size: Collie lab mix is a medium to a large-sized dog that grows up to 15-17 inches tall at the shoulder and weighs between 35-65 pounds.

-Border Collie coat and Colors: Labrador collie mix comes in black and white markings, similar to their Border Collie parents.
-They are commonly seen in a brown, yellow or black coat.
-They also take on the three color coat and hair length from their parents.
+Coat and Colors: Labrador collie mix comes in black and white markings, similar to their Border Collie parents.
+They are commonly seen in brown, yellow or black coats.
+They also take on the three-color coat and hair length from their parents.